MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 If you choose to disable Delve for your organization, Delve will be removed from the app launcher for all users.
 When users visit a person's page, for example by clicking on a person in OneDrive, that person's page will contain only user profile information.
 No documents will be shown.
 Users can still search for other people, but not for documents or boards.

 > [!NOTE]
-> Disabling Delve does not disable **Microsoft Graph** or insights services generated on top of it.
-Previously that used to be the case.
-Now, that level of control is available from the item insights privacy settings.
-For more info about the  item insights settings, see [Customizing item insights privacy in Microsoft Graph](https://docs.microsoft.com/en-us/graph/insights-customize-item-insights-privacy).
+> Disabling Delve does no longer disable *Microsoft Graph* or insights services generated on top of it.
+This level of control is now available from the item insights privacy settings.
+See [Customizing item insights privacy in Microsoft Graph](https://docs.microsoft.com/en-us/graph/insights-customize-item-insights-privacy).
 For more info about Microsoft Graph, see [Overview of Microsoft Graph](https://docs.microsoft.com/en-us/graph/overview).

 ## Additional resources
 <a name="BKMK_DelveAdditionalResources"> </a>